-Many of the books bought for the Library each year are selected from the Faculty and Departmental readings lists distributed to College libraries during the summer.
-A significant proportion is also purchased in response to suggestions from students.
+In addition to titles selected from the Faculty and Departmental readings lists and/or recommended by Directors of Studies, a significant proportion of our acquisitions are purchased in response to suggestions from students.
 Suggestions to support taught courses at undergraduate and masters (MPhil, LLM, etc.) level are given priority, but we also welcome suggestions from research students for titles with broad appeal.

-You will find printed Suggestion slips on the shelf outside the Librarian's office (leave completed slips in the wire tray), and we also welcome book suggestions by email andonline.
+You can submit a suggestion via the online form, or fill out a printed copy, available from the shelf outside the Librarian's office (leave completed forms in the wire tray).
 Please supply as many details as possible about the book you wish to recommend, and include your own contact details so that we can keep you informed of the progress of your suggestion.

 Suggestions are acted on as soon as possible, and in many cases a new book will be delivered within a week to a fortnight after ordering.
 However, please note that we cannot guarantee a fast turn-around for all books, so please try to plan ahead and recommend books you know you are going to need in good time.

-New books are displayed on the shelf outside the Librarian's office for a short period (typically between a week and a fortnight) before being shelved in the main sequence.
+New books are displayed on the shelf opposite the Librarian's office for a short period (typically between a week and a fortnight) before being shelved in the main sequence.

 The Lee Library takes very few periodicals, since there is a vast periodical literature readily available across the span of libraries elsewhere in the University, and/or online.

 Our current subscriptions to academic serial publications in hard copy are all in Law:

 General interest periodicals